TeddyO323/alx-frontend/0x00-html_advanced/README.md

 #### About Us paragraphs:

 - In the About Us section:
-  - After the first h3 ("Who are we"), create a paragraph with the text: "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+  - After the first h3 (`"Who are we`"), create a paragraph with the text: `"Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Ipsum, omnis expedita!
-Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!"
+Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!`"
-  - After the second h3, create a paragraph with the text: "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+  - After the second h3, create a paragraph with the text: `"Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Ipsum, omnis expedita!
-Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!"
+Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!`"
-  - After the third h3, create a paragraph with the text: "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+  - After the third h3, create a paragraph with the text: `"Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Ipsum, omnis expedita!
-Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!"
+Eum, praesentium cumque accusantium rem, sit quaerat est nisi ratione, deserunt ducimus quidem iste dicta quibusdam atque maxime cum!`"

 #### Latest news paragraphs:

 - In the Latest news section:
   - In the first article:
-    - Create a paragraph with text "Career" before the heading.
+    - Create a paragraph with text `"Career`" before the heading.
-    - Create a paragraph with text "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+    - Create a paragraph with text `"Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Id Sextilius factum negabat.
 Quo tandem modo?
-At eum nihili facit; Quae contraria sunt his, malane?" after the heading.
+At eum nihili facit; Quae contraria sunt his, malane?`" after the heading.
   - In the second article:
-    - Create a paragraph with text "Digital Life" before the heading.
+    - Create a paragraph with text `"Digital Life`" before the heading.
-    - Create a paragraph with text "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+    - Create a paragraph with text `"Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Tum mihi Piso: Quid ergo?
 Tum ille: Ain tandem?
 Non autem hoc: igitur ne illud quidem.
 Sed quod proximum fuit non vidit.
 Nos commodius agimus.
-An nisi populari fama?" after the heading.
+An nisi populari fama?`" after the heading.
   - In the third article:
-    - Create a paragraph with text "Social" before the heading.
+    - Create a paragraph with text `"Social`" before the heading.
-    - Create a paragraph with text "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+    - Create a paragraph with text `"Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Non igitur bene.
 Quid enim est a Chrysippo praetermissum in Stoicis?
 Pugnant Stoici cum Peripateticis.
-Prioris generis est docilitas, memoria; Apparet statim, quae sint officia, quae actiones." after the heading.
+Prioris generis est docilitas, memoria; Apparet statim, quae sint officia, quae actiones.`" after the heading.

 #### Contact paragraph:

 - In the Contact section after the heading:
-  - Create a paragraph with the text: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+  - Create a paragraph with the text: `"Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Id Sextilius factum negabat.
 Quo tandem modo?
-At eum nihili facit; Quae contraria sunt his, malane?"
+At eum nihili facit; Quae contraria sunt his, malane?`"

 #### Additional paragraphs:

-- Below the level 2 Services heading, add a paragraph with text "We work with you."
+- Below the level 2 Services heading, add a paragraph with text `"We work with you.`"
-- Below the level 2 Works heading, add a paragraph with text "Take a look at our portfolio."
+- Below the level 2 Works heading, add a paragraph with text `"Take a look at our portfolio.`"
-- Below the level 2 About Us heading, add a paragraph with text "Everything about us."
+- Below the level 2 About Us heading, add a paragraph with text `"Everything about us.`"
-- Below the level 2 Testimonials heading, add a paragraph with text "We are more than a digital company."
+- Below the level 2 Testimonials heading, add a paragraph with text `"We are more than a digital company.`"
-- Below the level 2 Contact heading, add a paragraph with text "We like to know new people."
+- Below the level 2 Contact heading, add a paragraph with text `"We like to know new people.`"
 - Ignore W3C errors